nobeam/lattice-summaries-lattices-legacy/README.md

 poetry run doit
 ```

+The resulting lattices files are saved to the `generated` folder and can be published by pushing the `generated` folder to the `generated` branch.

 ## Add a new Lattice

-The `originals` folder has several subfolders which are used as namespaces to prevent naming collisions.
-To add a new lattice:

 1. Clone this repository
 2. Create a new branch (e.g. `goslawski/add-mls2-lattice`)
 3. Check if your lattice file meets all the requirements. [(see below)](#lattice-file-format)
 4. Add your lattice file to the `originals` folder.
-5. Add an entry in the `info.toml` file.
+5. Add an entry in the `info.toml` file. [(see below)](#infotoml)
-6. Push the branch and create a pull request.
+6. Push the branch and create a [pull request](https://docs.github.com/en/free-pro-team@latest/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request).
 7. The pull request should be squash merged.
-The commit message should be "add goslawski/mls2_scaled-from-bessy2_v_1" for a newly added lattice or "update goslawski/mls2_scaled-from-bessy2_v_1" in case a lattice is updated.
+The commit message should be `add goslawski/mls2_scaled-from-bessy2_v_1` for a newly added lattice or `update goslawski/mls2_scaled-from-bessy2_v_1` in case a lattice is updated.

+### info.toml

 The lattices are listed in the `info.toml` file.
 If you add an lattice to this repo please add an entry to this file:
 ```toml
 [[lattices]]
 namespace = "goslawski"